awsdocs/amazon-workspaces-administration-guide/doc_source/encrypt-workspaces.md

 If you are trying to launch encrypted WorkSpaces and you receive the error message "The specified key is not available\.
 Please provide a valid key for encryption," the Grants per grantee principal quota for the existing CMK has been reached\.

 ## Limits<a name="encryption_limits"></a>
++ You can't encrypt an existing WorkSpace\.
+You must encrypt a WorkSpace when you launch it\.
 + Creating a custom image from an encrypted WorkSpace is not supported\.
 + Disabling encryption for an encrypted WorkSpace is not currently supported\.
 + WorkSpaces launched with root volume encryption enabled might take up to an hour to provision\.